fossasia/pslab-desktop/README.md

 * [Mailing List](https://groups.google.com/forum/#!forum/pslab-fossasia)

 # Project Overview
-Currently the following components have been implemented and tested:
+A number of instruments have already been implemented.

 ### 1. User Interface
 The UI has been desgined to match the existing android app so that the user does not have to invest time on understanding the desktop app from scratch.